d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     * "sp": **REQUIRED**, and
     * "np": **OPTIONAL**

-        Must contain a valid policy action.
+        A valid policy action.

     * "fo": **OPTIONAL**

-        Must contain the value for the failure reporting options.
+        The value for the failure reporting options.

     * "adkim": **OPTIONAL**

-        Must contain the DKIM Identifier Alignment mode.
+        The DKIM Identifier Alignment mode.

     * "aspf": **OPTIONAL**

-        Must contain the SPF Identifier Alignment mode.
+        The SPF Identifier Alignment mode.

     * "testing": **OPTIONAL**

-        Must contain the value of the "t" tag.
+        The value of the "t" tag.

 4. "extension": **OPTIONAL**